glenningram/glenningram.github.io/index.md

 ## Canadian Wildfire Frequency

-This project, commissioned by Eric Kennedy of York University, maps the entirety of the Candian National Fire Database fire point data.
+This map, commissioned by Eric Kennedy of York University, utilizes the entirety of the Candian National Fire Database fire point data.
 The map uses a hexagonal pattern to illustrate fire frequency for Canada, spanning from 1950 to 2020.
 Each hexagon, representing 500sq kilometers, counts the number of fires that fell within the shape.
 The map illustrates how topography, region, and climate are drivers of fire behavior.

 The map shaded relief was created in Blender 3D, and hexagons in ArcGIS Pro, and design in Adobe Illustrator.
 Data from Candian National Fire Database.